avianarios/codigo_DWEC/unidad 6/1.-Asynchrony/readme.md

 ```

 #### Option 1: Creating Workers Using Separate Files
-  1. Create the worker file (e.g., worker.js), which contains the code to be executed in the separate thread.
+  1. **Create the worker file** (e.g., worker.js), which will contain the code to be executed in the separate thread and the code to handle the messages to be sent to and received from the main thread.
     ```javascript
     // worker.js
     self.onmessage = function(event) {